ziplantil/w65c02s.h/docs/api.md

 void w65c02s_reset(struct w65c02s_cpu *cpu);
 ```

 The RESET will begin executing before the next instruction.
+The RESET does not
+behave exactly like in the original chip, and will not carry out any extra
+cycles in between the end of the instruction and beginning of the reset (like
+some chips do).
+There is also no requirement that RESET be asserted before the
+last cycle, like with NMI or IRQ.

 * **Parameter** `cpu`: The CPU instance